-GVC Holdings has announced its chief executive officer Keith Alexander is to retire from the board and the company after 13 years.
+GVC Holdings has announced its chief executive officer Kenny Alexander is to retire from the board and the company after 13 years.

 Following a long term succession process, GVC’s chief operating officer Shay Segev will succeed Alexander effective from tomorrow (July 17).
 Alexander will remain at GVC during a short period as a company executive to aid the transition.

 On his retirement, Alexander highlighted the reasons for his decision to leave: “I have given 13 years to GVC and I now want to give some time to my family.
 I have enjoyed every minute of helping to grow GVC into the business that it is today, and am proud of all that has been achieved.

 “We have the best people, brands and technology in our sector, and our joint venture in the US with MGM Resorts positions us very strongly for growth in that hugely exciting market.

 “I have spent the last four months working from home and reflecting on my future plans, and this feels like the right moment.
 Whilst it is never easy to hand the baton on, it has been very clear for a number of years now that Shay is the right person to succeed me.
 He is an outstanding leader with a clear strategic vision and unrivalled technological expertise.

 “As a shareholder, I know that our Company will be in good hands.
 He is also a firm advocate for the strongest possible protection for customers, and shares my philosophy that only a responsible company can be a sustainable and successful company.”

 As part of the succession planning process Segev, who has been at the company since 2016, already has direct responsibility for GVC’s proprietary technology platform, its US joint venture with MGM Resorts, all group M&A and corporate development activity and retail business, as well as the product, trading and customer service teams, among others.